pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit show-bird >}}

-If you try this code now you will see that the bird costume is actually rather too big for the stage.
+If you try this code now — click the green flag to run your program — you will see that the bird costume is actually rather too big for the stage.
 I can fix this by telling the sprite to pick a smaller size before it appears, using the ``set_size`` command.
 The number given to ``set_size`` controls the size, from 1 (full size) to 0 (so small you can't see it).

 {{< commit set-bird-size >}}